CII pitches for Rs 3 lakh cr fiscal stimulus to push economic growth | Business

 ''The Vaccine Czar (or minister) should be empowered to undertake actions like in the UK on a daily campaign to track domestic vaccine production and import supplies; equitable distribution of vaccines among states; track progress on vaccine deployment and administration; and using a dashboard approach and share progress reports daily,'' he said.

+To combat vaccine paranoia, Narendran suggested engaging film and sports personalities for awareness.
+He also called for incentivising people to get vaccinated - at the bottom of the pyramid, there should be cash/food/insurance incentive for those taking two doses and for the relatively better off, the government could offer rebate on air/train travel within the country.
+He also suggested a multi-pronged National Oxygen Development Plan to create a robust oxygen ecosystem.

+Further, he said the cumulative impact of the two waves of the pandemic on incomes and consumer sentiment, coupled with the increase in household medical expenses in the second wave, is likely to affect consumer demand for some time. ''As the economy reopens post the second wave, a dual-pronged government strategy is required to boost consumption and support industry till demand is well-entrenched.
+CII estimates that there is fiscal headroom of up to Rs 3 lakh crore,'' he said.

+Noting that a third wave of COVID-19 is a possibility, he urged district administrations and the private sector partners to set up COVID care centres in rural areas.
 Further, he said the government should implement the reform agenda envisaged in the budget, including dealing with the problem of bad assets; re-capitalize public sector banks to help them brace for the impact of higher NPAs and meet credit need of industry as the economy reopens; and create a pandemic pool to cover risk of losses due to any future pandemics.
+PTI RR ANU ANU

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)